© 2020 City of Cleveland, Division of Water

 We take great pride in delivering safe, high-quality drinking water to your home.
 Your plumbing also plays an important role in maintaining the quality of water coming from your tap.

 When we spring forward into daylight savings time this weekend, after you change your clocks and check your smoke detectors, don’t forget to clean your faucet aerators, too!

 Winter’s cold temperatures can make your home’s plumbing more prone to leaks.
-And an average household leak can account for more than 10,000 gallons of water wasted per year!
+The average household leak can account for more than 10,000 gallons per year, wasting water and money!